jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 1.1.2 Backup before upgrade
-1.1.3 If you installed hotfixes, uninstall all hotfixes 1.1.4 Uninstall the RSI patches and the cluster-scoped webhook 1.1.6 If use SAML SSO, export SSO configuration
+1.1.3 If you installed hotfixes, uninstall all hotfixes 1.1.4 Uninstall the RSI patches and the cluster-scoped webhook 1.1.5 If use SAML SSO, export SSO configuration
-1.1.7 Enable default admin user if it's disabled.
-Once upgrade complet you can disable it again.
 1.2 Set up client workstation
 1.2.1 Prepare a client workstation
 1.2.2 Update cpd_vars.sh for the upgrade to Version 4.8.5